bumbu/svg-pan-zoom/README.md

 ### How to add animations

-Currently there're 2 wais of doing animation: via CSS or programatically - see #101 for more details.
+Currently there're 2 ways of doing animation: via CSS or programatically - see #101 for more details.

 ### Errors for `object`/`embed` or dynamically loaded SVGs